austindriggs/mips-translatron-3000/README.md

 CPE310 Project
 Spring 2025

+## REPORTS

+Reports can be found in the `./reports` directory.

 ## CONTRIBUTING

-See `CONTRIBUTIONS.md` for who did what (requirement for the project).
+See `CONTRIBUTIONS.md` for who did what (delivarable for the project as stated by the prompt).

 ### COMMENTING